Companion book now available!

 To some of his detractors, he was a misguided zealot. .
 To others he was a megalomaniac.
 And to still others he was a false prophet and/or a false teacher.

 However, those who held the strongest positive opinions about the man's role may well have been those who had no direct contact with him.
 Viewers of fictional TV shows such as soap operas can develop the illusion that they "really know" an actor or actress.
 In the same way, members of religious groups can have the illusion that they really know a man whom they have only heard on radio, seen on TV, read impersonal mass-publication letters from, or perhaps at most have seen from a large audience as he spoke from a lectern on a stage at a church convention.
-The evidence is extensive that Herbert Armstrong did, indeed, elicit just that sort of response from many of his listeners and supporters ... he wrote and spoke in such a way that seems to have left many in his audience feeling that he was sharing his most intimate thoughts and feelings with them.
-And the result was a fierce loyalty to the man to whom they looked as perhaps at least a "father figure" and at most the Mouthpiece of God on Earth.

-During the last two decades of his life, Ambassador College and the Worldwide Church of God went through considerable turmoil.
-A significant number of members and ministers, as well as employees at WCG Headquarters, became disappointed by many of HWA's actions and policies.
-And they became disillusioned by documented negative information about Armstrong and some of his associates.
 But because the WCG was a totally authoritarian organization, it was possible for most of this unrest to be ended quickly—by removing any and all dissenters, and ordering those who were unaware of the issues to avoid any and all information which such dissenters might attempt to communicate.
 Within such a closed system, a Myth can be created and sustained.

 Such was the Myth of Herbert Armstrong.
-Rather than just the media spokesperson for a religious group, or the chief executive officer of that group, he was viewed by many as one or all of the following:
+Rather than just the media spokesperson for a religious group, or the chief executive officer of that group, he was viewed by many as most or all of the following:

 1. God's Apostle